Lt1Gt0/OSu/README.md

 ## About

+**I am not a professional at OS Development by any means.**
+**Don't expect this OS to do anything for a long while**

 **There is no correlation between this OS and the development team behind the game OSU!**

+There is not much to be offered in the OS in its current stages while I learn more OS development and different protocol implementations

 - 64-bit OS with simple barebones kernel
 - Emulator: QEMU
 - Cross compiler: x86_64-elf-gcc
 - Linker: x86_64-elf-ld

-There is not much to be offered in the OS in its current stages while I learn more OS development and different protocol implementations

-As of now, there is support for 16 VGA colors, scancode set for the QWERTY keyboard layout and reading binary files
+Notible Features as of current

+- 16 VGA Color Support
+- Scancode set for QWERTY Keyboard layout
+- Reading text/binary files
+- Memory Map display (Show usable memory map locations)

 ## Cloning the repository